Our pets are just like us – they can get into mischief and develop illnesses over time.

-|Routine care comprises all the procedures and regular check-ups that keep your pet healthy.
-This includes all the essential procedures such as desexing, microchipping and vaccinations that your pet will need for a healthy life.|
+|Routine care is a type of cover that exists outside accident or illness cover.
+Routine care can cover regular check-ups that keep your pet healthy, including essential procedures such as desexing, microchipping and vaccinations that your pet may need.|

-If this sounds like the type of cover you’re looking for, try our free online comparison service to find fantastic value policies for your furry friend!
+If this sounds like the type of cover you’re looking for, try our online comparison service to find fantastic value policies for your furry friend!
 Our handy tool makes it quick and easy to compare pet insurance with a convenient side-by-side view.

 Compare policy features, costs, limits and exclusions from a range of pet insurers in minutes.
-Best of all, purchasing a policy through us costs the same as going direct.

 So, what are you waiting for?
 Compare pet insurance today.